Avoid Mistakes in Your Headless CMS Choice—Read Our In-Depth Comparison for the Best Decision

 2. Sanity

 Sanity is a developer-friendly headless CMS that emphasises real-time collaborative editing and structured content management.
+Sanity supports flexible content structures, enabling complex relationships, localization, and scalable content modeling for large-scale and multilingual websites.
 It is particularly well-suited for teams looking to create dynamic and interactive content experiences.

 Key Features